csterritt/worker-d1-drizzle/README.md

 Several routes and configuration toggles are intended only for development and testing and are marked in the code with `// PRODUCTION:REMOVE` or `// PRODUCTION:UNCOMMENT`.
 Ensure these are not enabled in production builds.
 The `prod_deploy.sh` script runs the `clean-for-production.rb` script, which removes all dev-only routes and flags.
-TODO: Document build-to-production steps.

-#### Development
+#### Development execution

-For development, can copy the `.dev.vars.all.template` into `.dev.vars.all` file (which is in `.gitignore`) in the root directory of the project.
-See the script `run-dev.sh` for how to run the development server, and how it sets up `.dev.vars` from the `.dev.vars.all` file.
-For ease of command line usage, you can use the `go` script.
+For development, you can use the `go` script with the appropriate single-letter indicator for the sign-up mode.

 ### Setting up for production

 Change the host name in the files that have the domain name as `mini-auth.example.com` (and `mini-auth.workers.dev` if needed) to the domain name you want to use for the worker.

+**TODO**: Document build-to-production steps.

 ### Licensing
 See LICENSE.txt